LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	systems (must be run from this directory by a user with administration privileges)

-- `logtalk_tester.sh`
+- `logtalk_tester.sh` and `logtalk_tester.ps1`
-	shell script for automating running unit tests in the current directory and recursively in all its sub-directories by scanning for either `tester.lgt` or `tester.logtalk` files;
+	Bash shell script and PowerShell script for automating running unit tests in the current directory and recursively in all its sub-directories by scanning for either `tester.lgt` or `tester.logtalk` files;
 	in its default output format, it reports, besides test results, compilation warnings and errors (please note that, depending on the tests and on the compilation mode, these warnings and errors might be expected);